EDAD 1130: Foundations of Leadership

 This capstone course focuses on the synthesis of learning and experiences across the prior 15 hours of coursework.
 Students will design and present their new understandings of leadership and speculate about futures on the horizon.
 Prerequisite: EDAD 2330.

-This course is offered every fall and spring semester and is taught by Leadership Center Associate Director Loretta Pequeno-Griffin.
+This course is offered every fall semester and is taught by Leadership Center Associate Director Loretta Pequeno-Griffin.

 EDAD 4390: SELected topics in leadership